godfrey-creat/alx-system_engineering-devops/0x01-shell_permissions/README.md

-sets the mode of all the files hello
+sets the mode of hello the same as olleh's mode